DianaKurt/DianaKurt/README.md

 ---

-## 📍A Bit About Me
+## 📍About Me

-I'm 25 and based in Almaty.
-Right now, I’m fully focused on learning and available to dedicate my time to growing as a developer.
-I'm eager to work on real challenges as part of a team and contribute to meaningful projects.
+I'm a Frontend Developer based in Almaty, currently dedicated to mastering the React ecosystem.
+At 25, I am in an active growth phase, ready to invest 100% of my time and energy into high-impact projects.
+I thrive in team environments and am eager to apply my JavaScript and React skills to solve real-world technical challenges.

 ---